Anxiety - a story to remember

 By Dan A. Cardoza, Master’s Degree in Counseling (M.S.)

-Anxiety is a normal and often healthy emotion.
 When you or someone regularly feels high levels of anxiety, it might become a medical disorder.
 Of course, there are many treatments and other things you can consider if anxiety is playing too big of a role in your daily life.
 Some traditional ways to fight long-term anxiety includes the following:

 2. Group or individual therapy